joostflick/meesterproef-1819/README.md

 </details>

+#### Take aways coaching session 2

+During this meeting we talked about the progression of our application thusfar.

+The technical side of things was pretty much on schedule (we had our first prototype), but documenting it not so much.

+We also discussed the end deliverables and how to present them.

+One of the decisions we made based on this meeting was presenting the product by making people use it at the spot (on their own devices for example).

 ## Code reviews

-I also had two code reviews with Koop, where we reflected on my learning goals and how to achieve them.
+I also had two code reviews, where I reflected on my learning goals and how to achieve them.

 <details>
 <summary>